-On December 14, 2018 in Docket P999/CI-18-634, the Minnesota Department of Commerce filed a letter serving notice to all carriers seeking ETC status that they should address the telecommunications service provision issues which the DOC raised in its December 12, 2018 comments in this docket.
+On December 14, 2018 in Docket P999/CI-18-634, the Minnesota Department of Commerce filed a letter serving notice to all carriers seeking ETC status that they should address the telecommunications service provision issues which the DOC raised.

 III.
 Parties' Comments